DCNick3/shin/README.md

 - BGM & SFX
 - Text

-However, there are still a lot of missing advanced features and shortcuts in the above.
-It's not playable yet.
+However, there are still a lot of missing advanced features.
+It's not fully playable yet.

 The intent is to follow the engine as closely as possible, so that it can be used to run the original games.